dayflower/p5-Validator-Procedural/README.md

     $prot->register_checker(
         EMAIL => sub {
-            # Of course this is not precise for email address, but just example.
+            # Of course not precise for email address, but just example.
             unless (m{\A \w+ @ \w+ (?: \. \w+ )+ \z}xmso) {
-                return 'INVALID';   # error code for errors }
+                return 'INVALID';   # error codes for errors }

             return;                 # (undef) for OK
         },
     );

-    # can register common filtering and checking procedure (not required)
+    # can register common filtering and checking procedure (but not required)
     $prot->register_procedure(
         name => sub {
             my ($field) = @_;